 Antibiotic Stewardship Pharmacy Team

-Pharmacists are part of a team to assess patients receiving antibiotics in the hospital.
+Pharmacists are part of a multidisciplinary team to assess patients receiving antibiotics in the hospital.
 Our goal is to use the right drug, right dose and for the right duration to prevent complications related to the use of antibiotics.
-Find out more about the Antibiotic Stewardship Pharmacy (ASP) Team.
+Find out more about the Antibiotic Stewardship Program (ASP) Team.

 The pharmacy team can provide ongoing education to you and our other patients, clinical staff and physicians in a variety of settings and formats.
 There are also many pharmacy students that complete rotations in our department as part of their post-secondary education training.